 - A major charge in market conditions, such as a significant change in rates or a rise in home prices, makes it beneficial to refinance.

-- You are able to use a cash out refi to pay off high interest debt, make major home improvements, etc.
+- You are able to use a cash out refinance to pay off high interest debt, make major home improvements, etc.

 Refinance or No?

-Are you still unsure if you should refinance?
+Are you still unsure if you should refinance your house?
 Many people feel the same way.
-Even when rates drop significantly, the decision to refinance your mortgage can be uncertain at best.
+Even when rates drop significantly, the decision to refinance your home mortgage can be uncertain at best.
 One of the problems is that the rules of thumb we have learned about when to refinance do not always make sense. (themortgagereports.com)

 So, homeowners may refinance when it does not make sense, and do not refinance when they should.